nus-cs4344-students/elemental-frenzy/README.md

 To play the game locally, make sure you **open a new Chrome browser** and enter `http://localhost:4344/index.html`

+---

-Our game video can be found at https://www.youtube.com/watch?v=IghZZvWoLi8
+Our game video can be found at ~~https://www.youtube.com/watch?v=IghZZvWoLi8~~

+Link to updated game video with correct STePS group number : https://www.youtube.com/watch?v=Vck2Q0GYJdo

 Instructions video can be found at https://www.youtube.com/watch?v=9cDKEEsxJLg